Mitigating Extrinsic Gender Bias for Bangla Classification Tasks: Introduction

-This paper addresses the gap of bias mitigation by examining gender bias in four different Bangla language models pretrained in classification tasks of sentiment analysis, toxicity detection, hate speech detection, and sarcasm detection.
-We first curated four manually annotated task specific datasets, specifically transformed to identify gender bias by swapping names and gender-specific terms since previous work has shown that such manipulation of data can reveal latent biases in language models \cite{rudinger-etal-2018-gender}.
-Then, we applied several gender bias mitigation techniques such as data augmentation, counterfactual data substitution, and fine-tuning with bias-neutral datasets that have been explored in prior research \cite{zhao-etal-2018-gender, DBLP:journals/corr/abs-2010-06032} to assess their effectiveness in reducing bias while maintaining classification performance.
-In addition, we propose a joint loss (cross entropy loss and cosine similarity) optimization approach for bias mitigation and compared the performance with the existing methods.
-Our findings suggest that this approach effectively reduces bias as well as preserves the classification performance demonstrating its potential application in broader gender bias free classification tasks.
+This paper addresses the gap of extrinsic bias mitigation by examining gender bias in four different Bangla language models pretrained in classification tasks of sentiment analysis, toxicity detection, hate speech detection, and sarcasm detection.
+We first curated four manually annotated task-specific datasets, containing male-centric and corresponding female-centric text, specifically transformed to identify extrinsic gender bias by swapping names and gender-specific terms, since previous work has shown that such manipulation of data can reveal latent biases in language models \cite{rudinger-etal-2018-gender}.
+Then, we applied several gender bias mitigation techniques such as data augmentation, counterfactual data substitution, fine-tuning with bias-neutral datasets, and embedding and probability distribution alignment of text pairs that have been explored in prior research \cite{zhao-etal-2018-gender, DBLP:journals/corr/abs-2010-06032} to assess their effectiveness in reducing bias while maintaining classification performance.

+In addition, we propose a refined debiasing training strategy, \textit{RandSymKL}, which jointly optimizes cross-entropy loss and symmetric KL divergence loss, and compared the performance with the existing methods.
+Our findings show that RandSymKL slightly outperforms existing methods across all bias evaluation metrics while preserving task-specific classification performance, demonstrating its potential application in broader gender bias free classification tasks.
+We summarize our main contributions below: \begin{enumerate}[leftmargin=15pt, topsep=2pt, itemsep=0pt] \item We construct a comprehensive Bangla-specific lexicon of 573 gendered word pairs to support precise counterfactual data generation for bias evaluation.
+Using this lexicon, we then generate counterfactual gender-swapped text to systematically assess model behavior across gendered variations.

+\item \textbf We propose a stochastic debiasing method, RandSymKL, which combines randomized cross-entropy loss with symmetric KL divergence to align predictions across gender-swapped text pairs.
+Our experiments demonstrate that RandSymKL effectively balances bias mitigation and task performance, outperforming existing debiasing baselines.

+\item To the best of our knowledge, this study presents the first comprehensive investigation of extrinsic gender bias mitigation for four different Bangla text classification tasks.
+We also release curated gender-swapped datasets to facilitate benchmarking. \end{enumerate}